Skip to main content

 You can:

-• support identifying, analysing, capturing and validating business and user requirements
+• support the elicitation, analysis, validation and prioritisation of business and user needs

 Level: awareness